tunabaran/MicroDB/README.md

 ## INSTALLATION

-1-) Copy MicroDB.java and JsonMapper.java to any package in your project.
+Copy MicroDB.java and JsonMapper.java to any package in your project.

-2-) Add this dependency to App level gradle file.
+**Some android packages already contains this package, you may not need to include this dependency** Add this dependency to App level gradle file.

 ```